|Degrees:||Ph.D. (Sociology), Queen's University|

 - Globalization of surveillance and security practices

-Jeffrey Monaghan is an Assistant Professor at Carleton’s Institute for Criminology and Criminal Justice (ICCJ).
-He has a PhD in Sociology from Queen’s University.
-His research examines practices of security governance, policing, and surveillance.
+Jeffrey Monaghan is an Associate Professor at Carleton’s Institute for Criminology and Criminal Justice (ICCJ).
+He has a PhD in Sociology from Queen’s University and serves on the Editorial Board of the interdisciplinary journal Criminological Encounters.

 Security Aid: Canada and the Development Regime of Security (2017)